matthewgallina/smockin/README.md

 <br />

 ### ATTENTION, EXISTING USERS MOVING TO 2.19.0!
+sMockin uses a new internal database from this version onwards.

-Please consult the *RECENT RELEASE FEATURES* section for *2.19.0* below before proceeding.
+Please consult the *RECENT RELEASE FEATURES* section for *2.19.0* below in this page for further details.

 <br />
 <br />